Iron salts from the manufacturer

 The fortification of food and beverages with iron is a special focus of our work.
 Attractive ingredients in this field of application are for instance ferrous mineral salts, such as iron(II) gluconate, iron(II) lactate, ferrous sulfate or ferrous bisglycinate, due to their especially good bioavailability.

-Our iron salts are also in demand for technical applications, as water-soluble, environmentally friendly precipitating agents for hydrogen sulphide for work with acids or alkalis.
+Our iron salts are also in demand for industrial applications, as water-soluble, environmentally friendly precipitating agents for hydrogen sulphide for work with acids or alkalis.
 Ferrous sulphate is used for the pre-treatment of aluminum before paint spraying in airplane and automotive construction, iron phosphate for natural pest control or in the production of electrode material for lithium batteries.

 The matrix below provides an overview of our iron salts.